Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

 \paragraph{Problem instances.} We set $M = \hat L + \hat S$ where $\hat L$ was a randomly generated rank-$r$ matrix and $\hat S$ was a sparse matrix with approximately $10\%$ nonzero entries.
 For all instances, we set $\mu$ to be equal to the sum of absolute values of the entries of $\hat S$ and generated the data with $r = 10$.
 For simplicity, we chose the matrices to be square, \ie, $p=q$, for all instances.
-For this problem we used the implementation of SCS with the sparse linear equation solver.
-The results are summarized in Table \ref{t-rpca}.